 Research area

 Zinc is one of the most important metals in human society.
-Especially its application as corrosion protection of steel makes it an omnipresent element in daily life showing an increasing demand in future.
-In addition to corrosion protection, other important applications of zinc can be found in the rubber, ceramics, and fertilizer industry, and in different casting products, pharmaceuticals and nutritional supplements.
+Especially, its application as corrosion protection of steel makes it an omnipresent element in daily life showing an increasing demand in the future.
+In addition to its use as corrosion protection, other important applications for zinc can be found in casting products and alloys, in the rubber, ceramics and fertilizer industries, in pharmaceuticals and in food supplements.

 The European zinc demand ranges from 2.4 to 2.7 Mio. t/a.
-Unfortunately, Europe is weak in primary zinc resources.
-Only a small part of approximately 27 % can be supplied by European mines.
+However, only approximately 27 % of the demand can be supplied by primary production in Europe.
 As a result, the dependency on imports from Asia and South America is quite high.
-Furthermore, zinc concentrates show strongly decreasing zinc values with a rising iron contamination.
-This contaminant leads to problems as huge amounts of residues are generated which are difficult to dispose of.
+Furthermore, zinc concentrates show generally decreasing zinc values with a rising iron contamination.
+This contamination leads to problems, as large amounts of residues are generated that are difficult to dispose of.

-One way out of this situation is to utilise zinc from end-of-life products.
-Nevertheless, the remelting of such scraps only contributes to about 6 %.
-However, due to its volatile character, zinc is often found as oxide in the dust of steel recycling facilities.
-Furthermore, slags from the lead industry also contain interesting amounts of zinc.
-Such by-products have the potential to contribute much more to the European demand.
-Taking high zinc containing dust from the steel industry and slags from the lead industry into account, about 20 % of the demand could easily be covered.
-Unfortunately, present technologies show essential disadvantages which start to become a big obstacle for future metal recovery efforts, such as:
+One way out of this situation is to utilize zinc from end-of-life products.
+Nevertheless, the remelting of such scraps only contributes to about 6 % of the demand.
+Due to its volatile character, zinc is often found as oxide in the dust of steel recycling plants.
+Furthermore, slags from the lead industry also contain interesting amounts of zinc oxide.
+Such by-products have the potential to make a far greater contribution to the European supply.
+Taking zinc containing dust from the steel recycling industry and slags from the lead industry into account, about 20 % of the demand could be covered.
+Unfortunately, the technologies currently available for reprocessing have significant disadvantages:

 • Only zinc is recovered, even though further metals like iron and lead are available.